-Your main tool for searching our resources is YorSearch.
+Your main Library search tool is YorSearch.

 Here you can search the Library catalogue for books, ebooks, music, journals etc.

 You can also search other databases and repositories including White Rose Research and book chapters.